ECCV 2026

 Module Ablation

 DF denotes Direct Finetune, MA denotes Multimodal Alignment, and SP denotes Structural Perception.
+Results show that MA and SP provide complementary improvements, with their combination achieving the strongest overall performance.

 Model Overlaying Clipping Blending Morphing Weighted Average